On the Table

 New Memphis offers On the Table to our alumni as an opportunity to create conversations on important community topics that allow different point-of-views to be expressed and heard.
 These events are limited in size to foster a comfortable, engaging environment, so you are encouraged to register quickly.

-- January 14 - Topic: 2020 Census and Equity: Understanding how the Census helps our country apportion federal funding and spending, draw congressional districts and collect taxes.
+- January 2020 - Topic: 2020 Census and Equity: The discussion focused on understanding how the Census helps our country apportion federal funding and spending, draw congressional districts and collect taxes.

-- September 15 - Voter Rights and Representation : Address your rights and your responsibility as a voter.
+- September 2020 - Voter Rights and Representation : This discussion addressed your rights and your responsibility as a voter.
 What does it mean to be a responsible citizen after you cast your ballot?
 What does voter suppression look like and how can we advocate for change in our neighborhoods?

 New Memphis reserves the right, to use, in any capacity, any photography/video taken at any event sponsored or produced by New Memphis without the express written permission of those included.